Frequently Asked Questions

 Q: What type of Physicians do you have?

 A: All of our physicians are family practice doctors who work with infants, children and adults.
-They are all Medical Doctor's (M.D.'s).
-Our patients see an M.D. for each visit!
+They are all Medical Doctor's.
+Our patients have the option to see an MD or DO!

 Q: Do you have DOT doctors?

-A: Yes, all of our doctors provide DOT physicals.
+A: Yes, we have doctors who do DOT physicals.

 Q: Do you have FAA doctors?